shmorri/docs-casa-prod/docs/source/administration/installation.md

 Wait a couple of minutes, then visit the URL and authenticate against Gluu to access Casa.

 !!!
 Note
     To change the default URL path for Casa follow the steps listed [here](change-context-path.md).
-However, it is advisable to apply this customization **before** credentials are enrolled.
+It is advisable to apply this customization **before** credentials are enrolled.